-This course is a survey of British literature from the Anglo-Saxon period up to the end of the Eighteenth Century.
+This course is a survey of British literature from the Romantic period to the present.
 Students will examine the literature as a reflection of multiple and diverse experiences.
-The course may include discussions on historical, social, philosophical, religious, aesthetic, and cultural aspects of British Literature.
+The course may include discussions on historical, social, philosophical, religious, aesthetic, and other cultural aspects of British Literature.
 It may include perspectives from various schools of critical theory.
-Reading selections may consist of poetry, short stories, plays, novels, and nonfiction prose, such as essays, autobiographies, and speeches.
+Reading selections may consist of poetry, short stories, plays, novels, and nonfiction prose, including essays, letters, political tracts, autobiographies, and speeches.